RafeHatfield/yarl/docs/STORY_CONCEPTS.md

 ---

+## Current Direction (Decisions Made)

+### ✅ Entity Personality
+**Sarcastically overbearing, overconfident in supremacy, extremely condescending**
+- Treats you as an expendable tool
+- Views your deaths as minor inconveniences
+- Supremely confident in their power
+- Mocks your failures but not in a cruel way - more dismissive
+- "Oh.
+You're back.
+How... unsurprising."

+### ✅ Overall Tone
+**Epic but doesn't take itself too seriously**
+- Not slapstick comedy, but in that direction
+- Stakes are real but presentation has levity
+- Think: heroic fantasy with wit
+- Entity's arrogance provides humor
+- Player's struggle is genuine but entity's attitude deflates drama

+### 🤔 Story Revelation
+**Slowly comes together as you play** (leaning this way)
+- Not all explained upfront
+- Pieces revealed through play
+- Environmental clues, dialogue snippets
+- Mystery encourages exploration
+- Multiple playthroughs reveal more

+### 🤔 Entity Identity
+**Dragon in person form?
+(Very early idea)**
+- Classic fantasy, fits tone
+- Explains treasure obsession (dragon hoard)
+- Arrogance/supremacy fits dragon archetype
+- Could be other powerful creature
+- TBD - exploring options

+---

-## Questions to Resolve
+## Questions Still to Resolve

 1. What's the entity's name?
 Or do they remain nameless?
-2. What tone do we want?
-(Dark comedy, horror, epic, mystery?)
-3. Which "why the dungeon" option resonates most?
+2. Which "why the dungeon" option resonates most?
-4. How sympathetic should the entity be?
+3. How sympathetic should the entity be?
+(Probably not very, given personality)
-5. Do we want multiple endings or one true ending?
+4. Do we want multiple endings or one true ending?
-6. Should the story be explicit or mysterious/interpretive?
-7. How much dialogue?
+5. How much dialogue?
 (Minimalist or narrative-heavy?)

 ---